-Prof. Wellstood's Office Hours:

-Tu, W, Th 3-4 PM and other times by appointment, room 0367 Physics.
+Office Hours: Tu, W, Th 2-3 PM, room 0367 Physics and other times by appointment.

-TA Contact Information:
+TA Contact Information: TBA

 Name e-mail office Phone

-TBA

-TBA

-TBA

 Pre or Co-requisites: Math 141 (Calculus 2).
 Make sure you are comfortable with calculus before taking this class.
 Better yet, you should like calculus since we will be using it extensively.